Who do I talk to if I'm interested in this degree?

 If I'm interested in getting my MAT, when should I meet with an advisor?

-Ideally, the beginning of your Junior year you should make an appointment to meet with the MAT program advisor in the Education Dept.
+Ideally, the beginning of your Junior year you should make an appointment to meet with the MAT program advisor in the School of Education.

 If you have any other questions, don't hesitate to email KC Sam or call her at 541-552-6936.